MetaCell/pygeppetto-django/README.md

 **Socket communication**

-Socket handling happens in consumers.py.
+Socket handling happens in consumers.py witihin GeppettoConsumer.
 Three methods are implemented so far:
-- ws_connect
+- connect
-- ws_receive
+- receive
-- ws_disconnect
+- disconnect

 Currently, three request are sort of handle:
 - client_id (on connection)